ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 ### 3️⃣ Hiring Trends & Ownership Analysis

-- Private Sector has the Highest Hiring Volume (410 Roles).
+- The private sector has the highest hiring volume (410 roles).
-- Data Scientists dominate across Ownership Types (171 Roles in Private Sector).
+- Data Scientists dominate across ownership types (171 roles in private sector).
-- Government stands too far in comparison to hire Data Professionals (15 Roles only).
+- Government hiring is significantly lower compared to other sectors (only 15 roles).
-- Healthcare & Education Sectors show Lower Hiring Intensity.
+- Healthcare and Education sectors show lower hiring intensity.
-- Apache Spark, Excel, SQL & Python are widely used accross different Job Roles.
+- Apache Spark, Excel, SQL and Python are widely used across different job roles.